Mindhral/RA_userscripts/README.md

 3 options are available:
 - displaying the hardcore values only (the values combining hardcore and softcore are still available by mouseover on the progress bar)
-- displaying the total (hardcore+softcore) only (hardcore values on mousover on the progress bar)
+- displaying the total (hardcore+softcore) only (hardcore values on mouseover on the progress bar)
 - displaying both in parallel

 | ![hardcore unlocks](/assets/CustomUnlockCounts_hardcore.png) | ![total unlocks](/assets/CustomUnlockCounts_total.png) | ![both unlock types](/assets/CustomUnlockCounts_both.png) |
 | -------- | -------- | -------- |
 | Hardcore |  Total   |   Both   |

 Hardcore data uses the hardcore unlocks, but also the hardcore players count as total (players having at least one hardcore unlock on the set).
+For subsets, this behavior is different than the normal one (for total values), which uses the player count for the game.
 They are a bit longer than the rest to display, as they wait for the data to be available in the distribution chart.

 Progress bars are not modified (except for the mouseover text), and the achievements page is not supported by this feature at the moment.